davidlougheed/cv/sections/work.typ

       Developed a novel genotyping algorithm and Python package for certain DNA patterns in human genome sequencing data.
     ]
     - Created `bash` scripts and workflows for data analysis using high-performance computing (HPC) resources.
-    - Reviewed relevant literature on my topic of research and benchmarked existing genotyping approaches.
+    #if not short [- Reviewed relevant literature on my topic of research and benchmarked existing genotyping approaches.]
+    #if not academic [
+    - Created data visualizations for posters and publications.
+    ]

     #u.work_role("Course Assistant for COMP 421: Databases", "Jan–Apr 2019")

     Held office hours and graded assignment questions on relational algebra and databases.

-    #pagebreak()

     #u.work(
       [*Freelance Web Developer*],